|Length||25 – 100 feet (extensions available)|

 3. Hands-free hook

-While filling up your tank with the gravel tube attached works well enough, care must be taken to correctly position it, or you risk it falling and spraying water everywhere.
+While filling up your larger tank with the gravel tube attached works well enough, care must be taken to correctly position it, or you risk it falling and spraying water everywhere.

-Screw the hands-free hook onto your water changer when you are ready to fill your tank, hang it from your tank, and you won’t have to worry about water going everywhere, only inside your tank.
+Screw the hands-free hook onto your water changer when you are ready to fill your entire tank, hang it from your tank, and you won’t have to worry about water going everywhere, only inside your tank.

 If you find yourself holding your water changer in one hand, then the hands-free hook will do just what it claims – freeing your hands to do more important tasks while your tank refills!